samugabb/TextReplicator/README.md

 - If you want to keep the program open, just minimize it and it will hide in the system tray, as a Notify Icon.
 Double click the Icon to open the form again.
   You can also open the form (or close the program) by right-clicking the icon in the system tray and using the menu
-- If you want to get the contents directly from the text you copied, without pasting it in the TextBox first, just press "COPY FROM CLIPBOARD AND GO"
+- If you want to manually paste the text from your clipboard onto the application, just paste it into the textbox and press "GO"
 - You can disable the function that sends the ENTER key at the end of the text, by disabling the "press ENTER afterwards" checkbox